Safety officials prepared for Independence Day holiday

-Virginia law enforcement will be omnipresent this Independence Day holiday to keep the roads safe.
+Virginia law enforcement will be far and wide this Independence Day holiday to keep the roads safe.

-From Friday, June 1, through Monday, July 4, Virginia State Police will again increase patrols on highways and byways as a part of the Crash Awareness Reduction Effort operation.
+From Friday, July 1, through Monday, July 4, Virginia State Police will again increase patrols on highways and byways as a part of Operation Crash Awareness Reduction Effort (CARE).

-“The forecast for record auto travel is especially surprising considering the high price of gas,” Morgan Dean said in the news release, spokesperson for AAA Mid-Atlantic in Virginia.
+“The forecast for record auto travel is especially surprising considering the high price of gas,” Morgan Dean, spokesperson for AAA Mid-Atlantic in Virginia, said in a news release.
 “Even though prices have dropped over the past two weeks, drivers are paying the most they’ve ever paid for gas at the 4th of July, but that's not stopping them from rolling out for a Great American Road Trip."

 People are also reading…

-The average price of gas in Charlottesville is $4.63 which is lower than the average price in state of Virginia that rounds to about $4.69.
+The average price of gas in Charlottesville is $4.63, which is lower than the average price in the state of Virginia that rounds to about $4.69.

 Based on AAA booking data, Friday, July 1 is projected to be the busiest day for air travel during the holiday weekend with Monday, July 4 being the lightest.